 - Reach out to a close friend or loved one.

 - Contact a minister, a spiritual leader, or someone in your faith community.

 - Call a suicide hotline number — in the United States, call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) to reach a trained counselor.
 Use that same number and press 1 to reach the Veterans Crisis Line.

 - Make an appointment with your doctor or mental health professional.

 If you know someone who's in danger of attempting suicide or has made a suicide attempt, make sure someone stays with that person to keep him or her safe.
 Call 911 or your local emergency number immediately.
 Or, if you can do so safely, take the person to the nearest hospital emergency room.

-Everyone with PTSD—whether they are Veterans or civilian, survivors of sexual assault, serious accidents, natural disasters, or other traumatic events—needs to know that treatments really do work and can lead to a better quality of life.
+Everyone with PTSD—whether they are Veterans or civilians, survivors of sexual assault, serious accidents, natural disasters, or other traumatic events—needs to know that treatments do work and lead to a better quality of life.

 Family Brochure from the National Center for PTSD